Self-paced

 Finally, we will choose the free rate.
 The form, once filled in, should have the following information:

-Resolve creation bug
+Resolve the creation bug

 Because the Render environment is different from our development environment (especially in the Python version, since 3.7 is used by default and in this case we use 3.10 and up), we may get an error in the build of the project.
-In this case its resolution is very simple:
+In this case, its resolution is very simple:

 We have to access, in the same screen where the execution log is opened, to the Environment section and enter a new environment variable.
-In this case we have the 3.11.4 version of Python but you could enter any other (as long as it is from 3.7).
+In this case, we have the 3.11.4 version of Python, but you could enter any other (as long as it is from 3.7).

 We re-launch the deployment and now it should work.